kgavrilov1905/CDC_Dataset_Analysis/README.md

 a relationship with desired variables than others, leading to a better fitting and predicting model.
-Concerning the total obesity rates across each states, the study has shown that 23/50 states have shown significant evidence towards increasing obesity rates.Moreover, states that have relatively low obesity rates in 2011, tend to maintain that trend and hold obesity rates constant.
+Concerning the total obesity rates across each states, the study has shown that 23/50 states have shown significant evidence towards increasing obesity rates.
+Moreover, states that have relatively low obesity rates in 2011, tend to maintain that trend and hold obesity rates constant.
 On the other hand, states with higher obesity rates initially, show evidence of increasing rates.